Timeline of the Israeli–Palestinian conflict in 2022: 9 August

 The Palestinian Ministry of Health said 3 Palestinians were killed and 40 wounded during a raid by Israeli forces on Nablus.
-The dead included Ibrahim al-Nabulsi, a senior commander of the al-Aqsa Martyrs Brigades, another militant and a 16-year-old.
+The dead included 18-year-old Ibrahim al-Nabulsi, a senior commander of the al-Aqsa Martyrs Brigades, another militant and a 16-year-old.
 Subsequently, on 23 August a 25-year-old Palestinian youth succumbed to wounds received during the clash.

 During clashes that broke out across the West Bank following the killing of al-Nabulsi earlier in Nablus, Israeli forces killed a 17-year-old Palestinian in Hebron, according to the Health Ministry.